paulpogoda/OSINT-Tools-Israel/README.md

 - [Non-Profits](https://www.guidestar.org.il/home) - Basic data about non-profits, including annual financials.
 Efforts were made to wipe PII (e.g. large donors).
 Hebrew only
 - [Tax Deductions](https://taxinfo.taxes.gov.il/gmishurim/firstPage.aspx) - Check a business owner's name, address, SOC code by National ID number.
 Only works if they registered as a business owner.
 For married women this shows their spouse's ID number.
 Hebrew only.
 - [Tax Authority (VAT)](https://taxinfo.taxes.gov.il/emosek/wHzanatTik.aspx) - Check if an individual is a registered entity for VAT purposes.
 Returns up to date address.
 Hebrew only.
+- [KYC Israel](https://www.kycisrael.com/companies/).
+KYC Israel is a firm that can provide custom background reports, KYC (Know your customer) reports, legal research and more on any Israeli business or individual.

 ## Maps
 - [Tabu (Land Registry Extract)](https://www.gov.il/en/service/land_registration_extract) - only searchable by plot/parcel number, which means you may need to [convert an address to plot/parcel](https://www.gov.il/apps/mapi/parcel_address/parcel_address.html) (Hebrew only).
 Land registry extract requires payment.
 Provides the names and national ID of the owners of buildings/parcels, as well as information about liens.